 Written by James M. Tate / 3/15/2021 / No comments / action , adventure , british , cy endfield , epic , history , james booth , michael caine , nigel green , sixties , stanley baker , war

-STANLEY BAKER & MICHAEL CAINE BATTLING THROUGH 'ZULU'
+STANLEY BAKER AND MICHAEL CAINE BATTLING THROUGH 'ZULU'

-A cross between LAWRENCE OF ARABIA and THE ODD COUPLE, Cy Endfield's cast-of-thousands ZULU was directed by an American and features a crop of great British actors about their own history, and the first of several problems is it feels more American than British...
+A cross between LAWRENCE OF ARABIA and THE ODD COUPLE, Cy Endfield's cast-of-thousands ZULU was directed by an American and features a crop of great British actors about their own history — yet the first of several problems is it feels more mainstream American than edgy/offbeat British...

-The performances catered more to Oscar nominations (particularly Jack Hawkins as a ridiculously passive yet hammy priest) than moving the story forward about a South African outpost of Rorke's Drift, following a massive Little Big Horn style defeat of the British by Zulu warriors...
+Especially some of the performances, seeming more catered to Oscar nominations (particularly Jack Hawkins as a ridiculously passive yet hammy priest) than moving the story forward: about a South African outpost called Rorke's Drift after a massive Little Big Horn style defeat of the British by Zulu warriors...

 All Time Popular